Shoukat125/Calculator-App-Python-/README.md

-# Calculator-App-Python-
+🧮 Python Calculator

-A beginner-level Python project that performs basic arithmetic operations (addition, subtraction, multiplication, division) based on user input.
-Built using Python functions, conditional statements, and input handling.
+A simple Python-based Calculator project that performs basic arithmetic operations such as Addition, Subtraction, Multiplication, and Division.
+This was created as a beginner project during my Python learning journey, to practice functions, conditional statements, and input handling.

+Addition (+)
+Subtraction (-)
+Multiplication (*)
+Division (/)
+User input for numbers and operator\
+Error handling for invalid operators